This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy effectively manages risks to make sure its services are safe.
-Pharmacy team members work to professional standards and they are generally clear about their roles and responsibilities.
-They record their mistakes so that they can learn from them and they act to help stop the same sort of mistakes from happening again.
+The pharmacy largely identifies and manages the risks associated with its services to make sure they are safe, and it accurately completes the records that it needs to by law.
+Pharmacy team members work to professional standards, and they are generally clear about their roles and responsibilities.
+They record their mistakes so that they can learn from them, and they act to help stop the same sort of mistakes from happening again.
 Team members have a clear understanding of how to protect vulnerable people and know how to keep private information safe.

 Principle 2.
 Staff

-Pharmacy team members are well trained and work effectively together.
-The pharmacy encourages them to keep their skills up to date and supports their development.
-The team members are comfortable providing feedback to their manager and they receive feedback about their own performance.
+Pharmacy team members are well trained, and work effectively together.
+The pharmacy encourages team members to keep their skills up to date and supports their development.
+Team members are comfortable providing feedback to their manager and they receive feedback about their own performance.
 The pharmacy enables the team members to act on their own initiative and use their professional judgement to the benefit of people who use the pharmacy’s services.

 Principle 3.
 Premises